apache/cloudstack-documentation/source/adminguide/systemvm.rst

 Using the 64-bit template should be use with a System Offering of at least 512MB of memory.

 #.
-Based on the hypervisor you use, download the 64-bit template from
+Based on the hypervisor you use, download the 64-bit Template from
    the following location:

    .. cssclass:: table-striped table-bordered table-hover